juhosyrjanen/IoT-Rasp/README.md

-To read the documentation, DOWNLOAD the zip file, or git clone.
+Full documentation of the project in the PDF-files.
+Disclamer: it's all in Finnish.